Azure/Azure-Network-Security/Azure DDoS Protection/DDoS Mitigation Alert Enrichment/README.md

 5. Enter the company domain in the form of @company.com.
 6. Enter only the workspace name where DDoS Protection logs are stored.

+## Step-by-step documentation
+If you'd like more detailed step-by-step instructions on how to deploy this template, visit our Tech Community blog post https://aka.ms/ddosalert-techcommunity.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a